 A trip to Leh has always been on our mind.
 Maybe sometime this year we will finally make it.
 Who knows?
 So to give us a headstart, I have already started curating a packing list for Leh.
 (It’s never too early for me to start planning 😛 ) This will ensure that we are well geared up to face the wrath of the mountains 😉

 Backpacks and a trip to Leh kind of go hand-in-hand.
 You could either go for a traditional suitcase or a big (60 litres) waterproof backpack as your primary luggage.
 This is to fit in all your clothes, shoes and other essential items for the entire tour.
 Irrespective of what you prefer, it is advisable to carry a smaller backpack for your daily travels (preferably waterproof).
 This is what you will be carrying around with the basic stuff like passport/other important documents, water, jackets etc. So choosing the right luggage is literally the foundation to getting your packing list for Leh right.
-If you are a backpack-novice like us and need help choosing the right one, the guys at Backpack Hack have a really resourceful guide for your reference.
+Check out some of our favourite backpacks and suitcases below to get packing!

-Any traveler with experience of high altitude travel will tell you that you must wear multiple layers of clothing instead of one thick, fat layer.
-And that is exactly what you should do!
+Any traveller with experience of high altitude travel will tell you that you must wear multiple layers of clothing instead of one thick, fat layer.
+And that is exactly what you should keep in mind when packing for your trip to Leh!
 Multiple layers not only help you keep warm, but also give you the flexibility to take off or put on more layers as needed.

-Make sure you definitely have the following in your packing list for Leh:
+Make sure you definitely have the following layers in your packing list for Ladakh: